 - Help decide if the timing is right for you to introduce a new product or service offering.

 Growing your business is the end game, more productivity equals more profits.
 Growing brings with it unique challenges but an experienced accountant will ensure that expansion happens smoothly.
-Adding new employees to payroll, sending batches of new invoices and dealing with bigger clients sounds wonderful and scary at the same time.
+Adding new employees to to your payroll system, sending batches of new invoices and dealing with bigger clients sounds wonderful and scary at the same time.

-An accountant will not only help smooth things out but will also help with planning and the implementation of new financial systems to ensure growth remains steady and profitable.
+An accountant will not only help smooth things out but will also help with planning and the implementation of new financial systems, such as the right accounting software to ensure growth remains steady and profitable.
 A business that expands too quickly can suffer growing pains that lead to costly errors, but a devoted accountant can hold down the fort and ensure nothing is overlooked.

 Establishing your accounting needs

 In order to get the most out of working with an accountant or accountancy firm, the first step is to establish your needs.
 Reliability and accuracy are traits of an accountant no small business can do without.
 Someone that takes an interest in your entire business is a quality often overlooked but equally, if not more, important.
 The best small business accountants are there for you at every step of the way, not just when it’s time to pay the invoice.
 They show interest in what you do, and how you do it by being proactive.

 Consider above all else whether this candidate or accounting firm will bring obvious financial value to your company.
 Will this person help you raise capital to support growth or will they help you improve your cash flow?
 What aspects of your financials are you most struggling with?
 Perhaps you just need help sorting out your limited company expenses.